Developing Ionic application with Clojurescript - To-do App

 npx shadow-cljs watch app

-Now we can open http://localhost:8280 and keep implementing the application.
-There's no more compile warnings or runtime errors, and we are good to go.
+Now we can open http://localhost:8280 and continue implementing the application.
+There are no more compilation warnings or runtime errors, and we are good to go.

 11. Source code

-You can find a final example source code for this tutorial on GitHub.
-Please check blog-post-2 tag for the source code that corresponds to this tutorial at the time of writing.
+You can find the final example source code for this tutorial on GitHub.
+Please check the blog-post-2 tag for the source code corresponding to this tutorial at the time of writing.

 12. Next steps

-We may need to look into webpack options to enable some more optimizations.
-Webpack configuration file included here is basic, and probably can be further optimized.
+We might need to look into webpack options to enable additional optimizations.
+The included webpack configuration file is basic and could probably be further optimized.

-Of course, deployment to mobile devices using Capacitor is yet to be tried.
-This may be comming in one of the next blog posts.
+Of course, deployment to mobile devices using Capacitor has yet to be attempted.
+This may be coming in one of the next blog posts.

 Keywords: ionic clojure clojurescript react programming javascript shadow-cljs reagent re-frame webpack